A local depth measure for general data: General Framework and Definitions

-\begin{remark} It is well known that the spatial median is not affine invariant, hence, transformation and retransformation methods have been designed to construct affine equivariant multivariate medians (Chakraborty, B. and Chaudhuri 1996, 1998)).
-IDLD can be modified following the ideas of Kot\'{i}k and Hlubinka (2017) to attain this property. \end{remark}

-Depth measures are powerful analytical tools, especially in cases where the random element enjoy symmetry properties.
+The proofs of properties \textbf{P. 1} - \textbf{P. 6} appear in the Appendix. \begin{P1*} Let $\mathbb{E}=\mathbb{R}^d$ with the Euclidean norm and $X \in \mathbb{E}$ a random vector, let $Q$ be the uniform measure on the unit sphere of $\mathbb{E}'$ independent of $P_X.$ Let $A : \mathbb{E} \rightarrow \mathbb{E}$ be an orthogonal transformation and $\beta \in (0,1].$ Then $IDLD^{\beta}(Ax,P_{AX}) = IDLD^{\beta}(x,P_X).$ \end{P1*} \begin{remark} It is well known that the spatial median is not affine invariant, hence, transformation and retransformation methods have been designed to construct affine equivariant multivariate medians (Chakraborty and Chauduri \cite{CC96} and Chakraborty and Chauduri \cite{CC98}).
+IDLD can be modified following the ideas of Kot\'{i}k and Hlubinka \cite{KH17} to attain this property. \end{remark} Depth measures are powerful analytical tools, especially in cases where the random element enjoys symmetry properties.
 Local depths should locally (restricted to certain neighborhoods) inherit these properties.
 Hence we give an appropriate definition of local symmetry.

-\begin{defn} Let $X$ be a real random variable and $\beta \in (0,1].$ Then $X$ is said to be $\beta$-symmetric about $\theta$ if the cumulative function distribution $F$ satisfies
+\begin{defn} Let $Z$ be a real random variable and $\beta \in (0,1].$ Then $Z$ is said to be $\beta$-symmetric about $\theta$ if the cumulative function distribution $F$ satisfies